-After long deliberations, the Little Giraffe Foundation decided to fund 4 projects for 2012, totaling $12,000.
-Two were neonatal research grants to forward medical care for premature babies, and the other two were designed to better the lives of the families in the NICU.
+After long deliberations, the Little Giraffe Foundation (LGF) decided to fund 5 initiatives for 2013, totaling over $15,000.
+Two were neonatal research grants to forward medical care for premature babies, and the other three were designed to better the lives of the families in the NICU.

 Research: Improving weight gain, feeding, and cardiorespiratory outcomes in very low birthweight preterm infants by providing them with a more womb-like environment